 The training our psychotherapists have in counselling, psychotherapy, hypnotherapy (traditional and ericksonian methods), NLP and Buddhist psychotherapy allow us to tailor your treatment to your needs and your progress.
 We don’t believe in a one-size-fits-all solution.
 As treatment progresses, we will work together to ensure you’re comfortable and progressing toward being free from your particular sexual addiction.
 Our counsellors will also help you be equipped with tools to avoid relapse.

-Call our counsellors in Melbourne on (03) 9557 9113 or use our contact form to schedule your initial step towards recovery.
+Call our counsellors in on (03) 9557 9113 or use our contact form to schedule your initial step towards recovery.
 Your call is confidential, and there’s absolutely no obligation.

 8:30am – 5:30am

 Monday – Friday